SamChenYu/HelloRenderingEngine-Notes/Lecture3.md

 What do we do?
 We may be constrained:
 - Templated code is usually defined in headers
-- constexpr functions are defined in headers
+- `constexpr` functions are defined in headers
     - Although they can somtimes partially delegate to things only declared in a header And if we aren't constrained: everything depends!
 Advice is: Minimize dependencies

 ## Code organization: Namespaces
-` namespace demo { struct glfw_manager; }`
 Bad idea to have everything in global namepsaces
 Be careful for `using namespace` as it can introduce some subtle bugs
+`namespace demo { struct glfw_manager; }`

 Anonymous namespaces
 ``` cpp